 I think the worst crime of which this film is guilty is that it isn’t a Western at all but a cornball costume romance.

 A Western would have highlighted the rancher/homesteader conflict; instead, this aspect is played down.
 Tracy makes an eloquent case for the ranchers in the courtroom scene, while the homesteader Sam Hall (Bell) is made unsympathetic, and acts stupidly, almost therefore deserving his fate.
-In any case the range war is skated over, to leave endless feet of film to devote to family interaction, sigh.
+In any case the range war is skated over, to leave endless feet of film to devote to family interaction, sigh, and yet more bloody grass.
 Unsure whether to make a Western or a melodrama, Kazan went for the latter but made a corny one.

 Not my favorite film, I’m afraid.